alexjoverm/blog/source/_posts/Apollo-GraphQL-and-Nuxt-shenanigans.md

 There are some areas that we didn't have time for it, such as integrating a state management tool (Redux or Vuex), so we covered the basics in this experiment.

 We found Apollo/GraphQL as a very powerful tool for medium and large apps, it does really well what is made for.
 Nuxt makes building universal Vue apps be a kid game, but first check if it fits properly with your project.
 Tools that strongly integrate technologies, such as vue-apollo or Nuxt itself, have their advantages, but first check if they are the best solution for your case.
 If not, you can always use the "raw" tools.

-Any questions?
-Post them below or reach me in Twitter as [@alexjoverm](https://twitter.com/alexjoverm).
-Don't hesitate to sharing it!